-E OF TEXAS COUN TY OF I, (name), as a local public official of theCollege District, make this affidavit and on my oath state the following: a person(s) related to me in the first degree, have a substantial interest as defined in Local Government Code 171.002 in: a business entity, as defined in Local Government Code 171.001, that would experience a special economic effect distinguishable from its effect on the public by a vote or decision of the board. or □ 2.
-The 1 real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. business entity or real property is: (name/a address of business or description of property) ("I" or name of relative and relationship) (have)(has) a substan tial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.
-Ownership of ten percent or more of the fair market value of the business entity.
-Ownership of \$15,000 or more of the fair market value of the business entity.
-Funds received from the business entity exceed ten percent of (my, her, his) gross income for the previous year.
-Real property is involved and (I, she, he) (have)(has) an equitable or legal ownership with a fair market value of at least \$2,500.
-3. The s statements in this affidavit are based on my personal knowledge and are true and correct.
+I, (name), as a local public official of the College District, make this affidavit and on my oath state 1 I or the following: a person(s) related to me in the first degree, have a substantial interest as defined in Local 1.
+1, 01 Government Code 171.002 in: 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 or 2.
+The real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. business entity or real property is: (name /address of business or description of property) /address of business or description of property) ("I" or name of relative and relationship) (have)(has) a ntial interest in this business entity or real property as follows: (check all that apply) substa ("I" or name of relative and relationship) (have)(has) a ntial interest in this business entity or real property as follows: (check all that apply) ("I" or name of relative and relationship) (have)(has) a ntial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity. substa ("I" or name of relative and relationship) (have)(has) a ntial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.
+Ownership of ten percent or more of the fair market value of the business entity. substa ("I" or name of relative and relationship) (have)(has) a ntial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.

-3. Upon the filing of this affidavit with the board's official record keeper, I affirm that I shall abstain from participation in any decision involving this business entity or real property, unless permitted according to Local Government Code 171.004(c).
+- 3. The statements in this affidavit are based on my personal knowledge and are true and correct. - 3.
+Upon the filing of this affidavit with the board's official record keeper, I affirm that I shall abstain from participation in any decision involving this business entity or real property, unless permitted according to Local Government Code 171.004(c).